-- Mac users need to download and install the latest Microsoft Remote Desktop client from the Mac App Store.
+- Mac Users: Download the latest Microsoft Remote Desktop client from the Mac App Store.

-- iPad/iPhone users should download and install Microsoft Remote Desktop from the iOS App Store.
+- iPad/iPhone Users: Download Microsoft Remote Desktop from the iOS App Store.

-- Android users will need to download and install Microsoft Remote Desktop from the Google Play Store.
+- Android Users: Download Microsoft Remote Desktop from the Google Play Store.

 Launch the Windows Remote Desktop client.

 Launch the Remote Desktop app (note: the iOS and Android Remote Desktop app icons look just like the